cyprienc/rl-nanodegree/navigation/Report.md

         that would be taken under the current policy.
 And then compute the expected state-action values using the secondary "target" network.
 The updates of the second network are soft in the sense that the weights are updated by taking a weighted average of the two networks, the averaging weight of the current network is the hyperparameter 'tau' and '1 - tau' for the target network.
 The soft-updates are realized with 'tau' set to 1e-3.
+        And the update is applied every 4 steps.

 ```python
 next_actions = self.qnetwork_local(next_states).max(dim=1, keepdim=True)[1]